 You may have heard that revolving a balance on your credit card is good for your score.
 It’s not.
 In fact, it can have a negative impact on your credit.

 The way credit works may seem complicated.
-With multiple credit scoring models, three credit bureaus and a myriad factors affecting scores and lending decisions, it’s no wonder the system can seem confusing to many.
+With multiple credit scoring models, three credit bureaus and myriad factors affecting scores and lending decisions, it’s no wonder the system seems confusing to many.

 It’s also no wonder there are plenty of myths surrounding credit.
 You might hear that it will hurt your score if you check it.
 You might think closing a credit card is good for your credit.
 You might believe your work history or assets have an impact on your scores.

 One of the most popular myths suggests that carrying a balance on your credit card can help your credit.
 It won’t.
-Not only will it not help, but making a habit of carrying a balance can even hurt your credit score – and your financial health.
+In fact, making a habit of carrying a balance can even hurt your credit score – and your financial health.
 Read on to learn why and what to do if you have to carry a balance.

 Is it better to pay off your credit card or carry a balance?

-It’s best to pay off your credit card bill in full when you can and avoid getting into tight financial situations where you can’t.
+It’s best to pay off your credit card bill in full – always.
 While it’s important to use your card regularly to maintain a relationship with your issuer, you can do so without revolving a balance.

 Leaving a balance on your credit card won’t help your score.
 In fact, it may actually cost you some credit score points – not to mention the money that goes to interest.